kjac/FormEditor/Docs/extend_field_simple.md

 </FormEditor>
 ```

+Form Editor will then add the fixed field values configuration to the field configuration window in Umbraco.

 When you render your field, you need to use `FormEditor.Fields.CustomFieldFixedValues` instead of `FormEditor.Fields.CustomField`.
 The fixed field values will be available in `Model.FieldValues`:

 ```xml